GiuseppeTumminello/Spring-PolandSalaryCalculator-Gradle/README.md

 # Rest API Salary Calculator

 The rest api has been created to calculate net amount in pln and display all the taxation applied to the gross amount.
-The application can perform 2 GET HTML and 1 POST html method, the first two are accessible in the following links:
+The application can perform 2 GET  and 1 POST html method, the first two are accessible in the following links:
 * The GET method show the departments and the job title list avaialable, to check them go to the following endpoint:
   * http://localhost:8080/calculate/getJobDepartment
   * http://localhost:8080/calculate/getJobTitles/{departmentName}